 Tandon A, Fretwell VL, Nunes QM, Rooney PS.
 Antibiotics versus no antibiotics in the treatment of acute uncomplicated diverticulitis – a systematic review and meta-analysis.
 Colorectal Dis.
 2018 Jan 11. doi: 10.1111/codi.14013.
 Epub ahead of print.
 PMID: 29323778.

-Justin Morgenstern.
-Diverticulitis and antibiotics: time to change practice?, First10EM, 2020.
+Morgenstern, J. Diverticulitis and antibiotics: time to change practice?, First10EM, October 12, 2020.
 Available at: